CSCI-5619-Fall-2020/Lecture-4/README.md

 ## Participation Exercise

 Modify the existing scene by moving at least three mesh objects loaded in `world.glb`.
 To do this, you should use the debug inspector to find the node names and determine new position/rotation/scale values to use in your code.
+You should submit the modified `index.ts` file on Canvas (do not include any other files).

 ## License